-Environmental performance outcome Environmental performance standard Measurement criteria OWR will be implemented to minimise the impacts of an oil spill on wildlife by both prevention of oiling where possible and mitigating the effects on individuals when oiling has taken place on inimise the impacts of an oil pill on wildlife by both revention of oiling where ossible and mitigating the ffects on individuals when Operational SIMA and in consultation with the relevant State/Territory Control Agencies, the IMT will activate OWR using the Monitoring of response effectiveness for SCAT and shoreline clean-up will be undertaken as described in Section 4.5.2.
+Environmental performance outcome Environmental performance standard Measurement criteria OWR will be implemented to minimise the impacts of an oil spill on wildlife by both prevention of oiling where possible and mitigating the effects on individuals when oiling has taken place Based on the outcome of the Operational SIMA and in consultation with the relevant State/Territory Control Agencies, the IMT will activate OWR using the capabilities/arrangements as described in Table 4-7.
+Emergency event response records.
+Monitoring of response effectiveness for SCAT and shoreline clean-up will be undertaken as described in Section 4.5.2.
 Response effectiveness monitoring data will be utilised as part of ongoing IAP review and response termination criteria.
 Emergency event response records.
 Risks of impacts to transient, EPBC-listed species, (marine turtles, marine mammals and marine avifauna) from wildlife response activities are reduced and maintained to ALARP and acceptable levels.
-OWR shall be undertaken in accordance with the relevant State/Territory OWR Plan and/or Manual, under direction from the relevant State/Territory Control Agency, or in consultation with the DAWE (Commonwealth waters and shoreline OWR).
+OWR shall be undertaken in accordance with the relevant State/Territory OWR Plan and/or Manual, under direction from the relevant State/Territory Control Agency, or in consultation with the DCCEEW (Commonwealth waters and shoreline OWR).
+All necessary regulatory permits will be obtained prior to commencing wildlife response activities, and conditions will be implemented.
 Emergency event response records.